Strings in JPQL and Criteria Queries

 • 'Poland'.toLowerCase() is evaluated to 'poland'.

-The matches method of the String class can be useful when there is a need for pattern matching using regular expressions (which are more powerful than the LIKE operator).
+The matches method of the String class is useful for pattern matching with regular expressions, which are more powerful than the LIKE operator.

 // Create path and parameter expressions: